You are here

 Antigen test (p24 test)

-P24 antigen tests are not usually used for general HIV diagnostic purposes, as they have a very low sensitivity and they only work before antibodies are produced in the period immediately after HIV infection.
+Because of their very low sensitivity and the fact that they only work before antibodies are produced in the period immediately after HIV infection, P24 antigen tests are not usually used for general HIV diagnostic purposes.
 They are now most often used as a component of 'fourth generation' tests.

-The window period for an antigen test is estimated to be from 11 days to one month after exposure to HIV infection.2 It is therefore safest to assume that the test won’t cover any potential exposure during the previous month.
+The window period for an antigen test is estimated to be from 11 days to one month after exposure to HIV infection.

 Fourth generation tests

-In the UK, fourth generation tests are the primary recommendation for HIV testing among individuals, but are not offered by all testing sites.3 During June 2010, the FDA approved the first fourth generation test in the United States.4
+In the UK, fourth generation tests are the primary recommendation for HIV testing among individuals, but are not offered by all testing sites.
+11 In June 2010, the FDA approved the first fourth generation test in the United States.
+12

-A PCR test (Polymerase Chain Reaction test) can detect the genetic material of HIV rather than the antibodies to the virus, and so can identify HIV in the blood within two or three weeks of infection.
-The test is also known as a viral load test and HIV NAAT (nucleic acid amplification testing).
+A PCR test (Polymerase Chain Reaction test) detects the genetic material of HIV in the blood.
+It can identify HIV in the blood within two to three weeks of infection.
+The test is also known as a viral load test or NAT (nucleic acid-based test).

 Rapid HIV tests